flabbergastedbd/tunnelshade.github.io/_posts/2014-06-27-wordpress-tricks.markdown

             form.find('#submit')[0].click();
             });
         });
-    {% endhighlight %}
+    ```

-+ User roles can be changed by admin in the interface, so again with some **js-fu** we can generate these requests to escalate our editor account to admin.
+2. User roles can be changed by admin in the interface, so again with some **js-fu** we can generate these requests to escalate our editor account to admin.
-+ Admin can write php directly to themes and plugins, so something like [this](https://nealpoole.com/blog/2011/01/how-does-cross-site-scripting-become-arbitrary-code-execution-an-ode-to-the-oft-maligned-referer-header/) can be done.
+3. Admin can write php directly to themes and plugins, so something like [this](https://nealpoole.com/blog/2011/01/how-does-cross-site-scripting-become-arbitrary-code-execution-an-ode-to-the-oft-maligned-referer-header/) can be done.
-+ Email address of the admin can also be changed instead of password, then password reset and boom.
+4. Email address of the admin can also be changed instead of password, then password reset and boom.

-Off all the above, I used the third one to write some file of the theme and I got a sweet **shell**.
-So the crisp till now is
+Since I am lazy, I just created POC for the first one.
+Off all the above, I used the third one to write some file of the theme and I popped a hard **shell**.

-**Even though wordpress doesn't allow editors to write php directly, we can do it in an indirect manner**
+So the crisp till now is **Even though wordpress doesn't allow editors to write php directly, we can do it in an indirect manner**

 Hold on folks, I know what you are thinking, for the above attacks to work, _a loggedin admin_ has to visit an infected post/page.
-I will say not required. **WHY?**
+I will say
+not required. **WHY?**

+#### Added advantages :

 + A JS-payload entered in the title of a new post/page (by using editor obviously) gets executed right in the homepage of dashboard. **WTF?
 WHERE?**